dontfollowsean/slackspot/README.md

 ```

 ### `/recentlyplayed`
 Returns an array of json objects containing metadata about the most recently played songs.
-Size of this array is configured using the `SONG_HISTORY_LENGTH` environment variable.
+Size of this array is configured using the `SONG_HISTORY_LENGTH` environment variable or using `length` query parameter.
 ```json
 [
    {